Prephouse/web/README.md

 ### Development

-- Run `pnpm add -D <package-name>` and `pnpm add <package-name>` so that the corresponding package is included as a development dependency or universal dependency respectively in [package.json](package.json)
+- Run `pnpm add -D <package-name>` or `pnpm add <package-name>` to install the corresponding npm package as a development dependency or universal dependency respectively in [package.json](package.json)
 - Run `pnpm i` when you need to install any new packages
 - Run `pnpm store prune` at your own convenience if your machine is low on disk space and contains